 Preferred fibres for woven fabrics are polyester or glass fibre.
-Coatings applied to fabric are PVC, Teflon or Silicon is applied to glass fibre fabric.
+PVC coatings and thin outer layers are applied to polyester fabrics (PVC/PES).
+Teflon (PTFE) or Silicon is applied to glass fibre fabric.

+Recent advances include transparent foils which are often used in the form of inflated bubbles are rapidly increasing in popularity (ETFE).
 Each class of material has its particular attributes in terms of durability, thermal and optical performance and cost.
+Glass fibre membranes must be handled with care to avoid folding and kinks.